datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 In the SN7577 dataset that we have been using there is a group of columns which record which daily newspapers each respondent reads.
 Despite the un-informative names like 'daily1' each column refers to a current UK daily national or local newspaper.

 Whether the paper is read or not is recorded using the values of 0 or 1 as a boolean indicator.
-The advantage of using a column for eah paper means that should a respondent read multiple newpapers, all of the required information can still be recorded in a single record.
+The advantage of using a column for each paper means that should a respondent read multiple newpapers, all of the required information can still be recorded in a single record.

 Recording information in this 'wide' format is not always beneficial when trying to analyse the data.